 This system works with high-voltage electric baseboards and electric fan-forced heaters with a clean, modern interface.

-Mysa basic features include easy integration with other smart technology like Alexa and Google Assistant.
-You can use the app to control your home’s heating and the display is super simple and easy to set.
+Mysa’s basic features include easy integration with other smart technologies like Alexa and Google Assistant.
+You can use the app to control your home’s heating, and the display is super simple and easy to set.

 Ecobee3 lite – Power Extender Needed